 \section{Transfer functions}

-Following \cite{Camphuis25} and Hivon et al., in prep, high-pass and low-pass filters are implemented to the real data in order to reduce large scale atmospheric contamination and small scale aliasing\footnote{Small scale aliasing refers to small scales being interpreted as larger scales in the reconstructed signal due to the grid resolution $N_{\text{side}}$ which is too low for these multipoles.}, respectively.
-This can be described by a scalar transfer function $F(\ell)$ affecting the measured power spectra:
+Following \cite{Camphuis25} and Hivon \textit{et al.}, in prep, high-pass and low-pass filters are implemented to the real data in order to reduce large-scale atmospheric contamination and small-scale aliasing,\footnote{Small scale aliasing refers to small scales being interpreted as larger scales in the reconstructed signal due to the grid resolution $N_{\text{side}}$ which is too low for these multipoles.} respectively.
+This can be described by a scalar transfer function $F(\ell)$ affecting the measured power spectra,

-in combination with a rescaling $H(\ell)$ of the covariance matrix diagonal:
+in combination with a rescaling $H(\ell)$ of the covariance matrix diagonal,

 where $C_\ell^{\text{F}}$ and $C_\ell^{\text{U}}$ are the filtered and unfiltered power spectra, respectively. $F(\ell)$ is determined as the ratio of the power spectra of mock-observed maps to the power spectra of the underlying sky maps on the same apodized patch of sky.
 A set of slow but accurate simulations is used to calibrate the estimate of $F(\ell)$ based on faster but less accurate simulations run in large numbers to reduce the impact of cosmic variance.
-In this work we assume $H(\ell)=F(\ell)$ since this approximation is accurate at the 10\% level for the \textit{Main} and \textit{Summer} fields Hivon et al., in prep.
+In this work we assume $H(\ell)=F(\ell)$ since this approximation is accurate at the 10\% level for the \textit{Main} and \textit{Summer} fields based on \cite{Camphuis25} and Hivon \textit{et al.}, in prep.
 The covariances used in this work are therefore modified from their unfiltered values according to

-where the assumed $F(\ell)$ is shown in Figure~\ref{fig_tf}.
+where the assumed $F(\ell)$ is shown in Fig.~\ref{fig_tf}.
 Hence, the relative covariance increases due to the data filtering as follows: